For urgent consular assistance call

 More information:

-Cars and other vehicles on the roads from Kayan and Ijevan to Noyemberyan can be attacked.
+Cars and other vehicles on the roads from Kayan and Ijevan to Noyemberyan could be attacked.

 More information: